 Kennedy also remains in demand as a pianist and collaborator, appearing on concert stages worldwide.
 He has toured with violinist Lara St. John and flutist Thomas Robertello, both of whom he has recorded with and composed for.
 Kennedy is also committed to the performance of new works, having premiered numerous compositions as both a soloist and as a member of both the Indiana University New Music Ensemble and the New Juilliard Ensemble.

 A passionate teacher and mentor, Kennedy is highly active in the development of young composers.
 He has served as an adjudicator for the ASCAP Morton Gould Awards, National Association for Music Education, as well as administrator for both the Washington State Music Teachers Association Composition Competition and the Washington State Young Composers Project.

 He is currently an Associate Professor and Director of Composition and Theory at Central Washington University, having previously served as a member of the academic faculty at Washington University in St. Louis.

-Kennedy’s published by Theodore Presser Company and G. Schirmer Inc.
+Kennedy’s music is published by Theodore Presser Company and G. Schirmer Inc.